-This Beginning Medical Spanish course, tailored for pharmacy students, is an opportunity to become comfortable with conversational Spanish and medical vocabulary in various pharmaceutical contexts.
+This Beginning Spanish for pharmacists course is an opportunity to become comfortable with conversational Spanish and medical vocabulary in various pharmacy and clinical contexts.

 Language learning is both academic and experiential.
 You will need to memorize new vocabulary, think about how it pulls together to form a complete thought, and PRACTICE!

 Therefore, each class session will include a combination of new learning, and lots of practice!
 The best way to approach it is to be relaxed and not care about making mistakes with the language.
 So, be ready to relax, experiment, and LEARN SPANISH!